sandin/unicli/README.md

 ### Start Emulation

-Then jump to the specified address to start the simulation execution, unidbg will print all executed assembly code and block information.
+Then jump to the specified address to start the simulation execution, unicli will print all executed assembly code and block information.

 ```
 >>> emu_start 0x407E0 0x40844